matsengrp/tex-template/misc/writing_with_erick.md

 ## [Advice](http://andrewgelman.com/2014/01/14/advice-writing-research-articles/) from Andrew Gelman

 ### How to write a paper
 1. Start with the conclusions.
-Write a couple pages on what you’ve found and what you recommend.
-In writing these conclusions, you should also be writing some of the introduction, in that you’ll need to give enough background so that general readers can understand what you’re talking about and why they should care.
-But you want to start with the conclusions, because that will determine what sort of background information you’ll need to give.
+Write a couple pages on what you've found and what you recommend.
+In writing these conclusions, you should also be writing some of the introduction, in that you'll need to give enough background so that general readers can understand what you're talking about and why they should care.
+But you want to start with the conclusions, because that will determine what sort of background information you'll need to give.

 2. Now step back.
 What is the principal evidence for your conclusions?
 Make some graphs and pull out some key numbers that represent your research findings which back up your claims.